Grade I listed buildings in Oxford

 The city and district of Oxford includes 199 Grade I listed buildings.
 The majority are elements of the university colleges including quadrangles, chapels, dining halls and common rooms.
 Others are major university buildings, such as the Bodleian Library and the Sheldonian Theatre.
-Some twenty-seven sections of the Oxford city walls, built to defend the town in 1226-1240, are also listed.
-The university’s botanic garden, the oldest in Britain, has a number of Grade I listed walls and gates.
-Lesser listed structures include No. 126 The High, the city’s only remaining medieval shop-house, and St Catherine's College Bicycle Store, the only bike shed in Britain to hold a Grade I designation.
+Some twenty-seven sections of the Oxford city walls, built between 1226 to 1240 to defend the town, are also listed.
+The university's botanic garden, the oldest in Britain, has a number of Grade I listed walls and gates.
+Lesser listed structures include No. 126 The High, the city's only remaining medieval shop-house, and St Catherine's College Bicycle Store, the only bike shed in Britain to hold a Grade I designation.
 The building material is, commonly, limestone such as the local Headington stone, (Note: The Headington stone does not always weather well.
-The frontage of Worcester College had to be refaced with synthetic stone in the 1920s, and again with Clipsham stone in the 1960s.) or the Taynton limestone used at Merton College's Mob Quad.
-The entire north and west of the county of Oxfordshire sits within the Jurassic belt and the county was famous for its building stone.
-In the medieval period stone quarrying was second only to the wool trade in terms of its economic importance to the county.
+The frontage of Worcester College had to be refaced with synthetic stone in the 1920s, and again with Clipsham stone in the 1960s.)
+(Note: The entire north and west of the county of Oxfordshire sits within the Jurassic belt and the county was famous for its building stone.
+In the medieval period stone quarrying was second only to the wool trade in terms of its economic importance to the county.) or the Taynton limestone used at Merton College's Mob Quad.
 Brick is comparatively rare, although Keble College is a dramatic, 19th-century, exception.
 Marlstone, which weathers to a dark brown colour, was used for facings and for decoration, such as the dressings at the Oxford University Museum of Natural History.